 All Saints Cathedral Nairobi

 All Saints’ Cathedral, Nairobi, is a Cathedral of the Anglican Church of Kenya (ACK).
 It is a very artistic and fascinating structure constructed in the English Gothic style, complete with a ribbed ceiling, inside arches, stained glass windows, and stone walls.
+Be carefree with ac service cherry hill nj from https://alliedexperts.com site.
 Located along Kenyatta Avenue, All saints cathedral is utilized for communal social functions and Christian religious meetings.

 CK’s Eye of Kenya